Ready, Set, Grow!

 • If your click rate is low, try adjusting your CTAs.

-• If your leads aren’t booking calls with you, try adjusting the topics of the emails to instill more urgency.
+• If your leads aren’t booking calls with you, try adjusting the topics of the emails to better reflect their problem and your ability to solve it.

 • Look into their journey to gain insights about them and nurture them manually with emails or content specific to what interested them in the first place.
 Was it a particular infographic or blog?
 Did they click on a specific newsletter topic?
 Never underestimate the power of personalized follow up.